-IMPORTANT: The AC Cable has 3 wires - For American Split-Phase they are Black (Line1), Red (Line2), White (Neutral).
-For Indian or European Single-Phase the AC Cable has 2 wires - Black (Neutral), Red (Active).
-It is important that the Q1200 Microinverter is grounded either through the built-in grounding lug using a separate 6 AWG (16mm2) or 8 AWG (10mm2) solid copper grounding conductor or using an electrical equipment grounding washer or WEEB (Washer Electrical Equipment Ground).
+IMPORTANT: It is important that the Q3-2000 microinverter is grounded either through the built-in grounding lug using a separate 6 AWG (16mm2) or 8 AWG (10mm2) solid copper grounding conductor or using an electrical equipment grounding washer or WEEB (Washer Electrical Equipment Ground).

 3.1.
-SparqLing Configuration
+SparqLinq Configuration

-The SparqLinq is the SPARQ gateway used to provision, monitor, and maintain the SPARQ system.
+The SparqLinq is the SPARQ gateway used to provision, monitor and maintain the SPARQ system.
 Setting it up is fast and easy and consists of connecting it to the network and following the installation wizard.